djeada/Linux-Notes/notes/finding_files.md

 locate --regexp '^/usr.*pixmaps.*jpg$'
 ```

 One drawback of <i>locate</i> is that it saves all filenames on the system in an index, which is often only updated once per day (/etc/cron.daily/mlocate).
-This indicates that locate will not detect files that were generated lately.
+This indicates that locate will not detect newly created files.

 The database is normally stored at /var/lib/mlocate/mlocate.db.